civo/status/content/issues/2025-12-10-planned_maintenance_in_LON1.md

 section: issue

 ---
 We're performing scheduled maintenance in the LON1 region on Wednesday 10 December 2025, from 21:00 UTC to improve network resiliency.
-During this window services may experiance short periods of network interuption of up to a few seconds.
+During this window services may experience short periods of network interuption of up to a few seconds.
 ---